All planning checklists

 Book a Spooky Ghost Walking Tour

-Mercat Tours and City of the Dead Tours are highly recommended and depart frequently from the Old Town.
+Mercat Tours and City of the Dead Tours are well rated and run frequently from the Old Town.

 Moderate·Medium impact